 Without a master’s degree in library science, it was hard to find library work in the city.
 But in time, I found a new niche in foster care.

 For almost two years, I worked with therapeutic foster parents – men and women who provided care for children with complex needs.

 As I settled into the job, I embraced my new role as a foster home developer.
 Slowly, I began to find my way back to myself.
 But then, my husband’s work moved us to a different city … and I had to leave my job again.

 Embracing Your True Identity

-And it can do the same for you.
+It can do the same for you.

-Over to You
+And Now, Over to You

-Let’s fill the comments with friendly conversation!
-Scroll down the page to leave a reply, ask a question, or just say hello.
+I would love to hear your thoughts on personal and professional identity.
+Let’s fill the comments with friendly conversation.
+Scroll to the end to leave a reply, ask a question, or just say hello.